Court Watch Montgomery

 Executive Director

 Lavontte is a visionary leader and dedicated advocate for social justice with over 15 years of experience in mental health, women’s rights, and victim services.
-She currently serves as a valued member of the Montgomery County Domestic Violence Coordinating Council and temporarily stepped down from the Court Watch Montgomery Board of Directors to take on the role of Interim Executive Director.
+She currently serves as a valued member of the Montgomery County Domestic Violence Coordinating Council and temporarily stepped down from the Court Watch Montgomery Board of Directors to take on the role of Executive Director.
 In addition to her work in Montgomery County, Lavontte is actively involved in several other organizations, including the Maryland Women of Color Network and the Tahirih Justice Center’s Forced Marriage Working Group, demonstrating her commitment to issues affecting women and marginalized communities.

 Katelyn E. Appiah-Kubi